Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 - $0 commissions, $0 account minimum

-- Fidelity Go: Free under $25,000; 0.35%/year above $25K
+- Fidelity Go: Free under $25,000; 0.35%/year above that

 Pros:

-- ZERO expense ratio funds are remarkable and worth using
+- ZERO expense ratio funds are remarkable

-- Best-in-class research and education content
+- Best-in-class research and educational content

 Cons:

-- Active trading tools aren't as advanced as Webull's
+- Active trading tools aren't as advanced

 10. Public — Best for Social and Ethical Investing